 Sub-bass rumble.
 Kick drum boom.
 Tubby`s Hi-Fi`s dread vacuum, pumping, with flying cymbals replaced by fragmented breakbeats.
 Big piano chords, similarly smashed and fractured.
 Controlled explosions replayed in slow motion.
 If there were a precedent for Smith & Mighty`s Dub dynamic, then it might be the Science Fiction steppers of Creation Rebel`s Starship Africa.
 Grounation Nyabinghi set to an 808.
 Accompanied by plaintive “Gymnopedies” keys.
 Satie at the soundclash.
 If there were a Smith & Mighty trademark then it would be tough beats married to introspective melodies.
 Lovers Rock, meets Rare Groove, meets the New York streets of Vintertainment Records.
 Rinsing the melancholy from Dionne Warwick, and Rose Royce.
 The teardrops from Bacharach & David.
 Reinterpreting classic songs of heartbreak for orbital ravers.
 An inner city sadness that still resonates in the productions of fellow Bristolians, Massive Attack.
 Ain`t it blue and funky now.

 Contemporaries of The Wild Bunch and Soul II Soul, they draw on the heritage of Soundsystem culture.
 Mixing Reggae with Hip Hop and Soul.
 Making music that “inspired”** Paul Oakenfold`s post-Second-Summer-Of-Love Movement 98.
 The sound of E, once the initial rush had passed.
 Selectors stretching to incorporate Acid House.
 Then Bleep.
 Then Hardcore.
-Producing the blueprints for Drum & Bass, Dubstep, and Grime – any modern bass-driven music you can think of – in the process.
+Producing the map for Drum & Bass, Dubstep, and Grime – any modern bass-driven music you can think of – in the process.

 A distinctly UK, JA-influenced, Techno, of sampled divas, and diced and looped B-boy breaks.
 Sped-up, stripped-back, warrior charges blasting brass fanfares.
 Psychedelic chuggers, arpeggiated, and gated.
 Racing “Amen” snares tap, tap, tapping at Ambient washes.